anitejM/anitejM/README.md

 ## Hello there 👋

-##I am the third year student (currently 6th Semester), aspiring to be an SDE!
+## I am a third year CSE student (currently 6th Semester) at SRM Institute of Science and Technology, Kattankulathur, aspiring to be an SDE!
 <!--
 **anitejM/anitejM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.